ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Xamarin-Android-Configurations.md

 ![Configurations in the Visual Studio Solution]({{ page.post-images-base-url }}/configs.png)

-Here is the content for the JSON file I created earlier.
+Here is the content for the configuration file I created earlier.
 You can add any configurations you would like to manage in the file:

 ```json
 {